 Public Housing Revitalization

-The majority of KCHA housing was built in the 1960s and 1970s.
-As these properties age, they become more expensive to operate and maintain.
+As properties age, they become more expensive to operate and maintain.
 With each passing year, features such as utility systems, building envelopes, and elevators come closer to the end of their useful life span.

-To finance improvements, KCHA has used low-income housing tax credits, tax-exempt bonds, and federal money – including American Recovery and Reinvestment Act (ARRA) funding.
+To finance improvements, KCHA has used low-income housing tax credits, tax-exempt bonds, and federal investments such as the American Recovery and Reinvestment Act (ARRA) funding.
 These funds provide for structural upgrades and enhancements to energy efficiency and accessibility.
-They also help us keep our properties looking attractive.
-Together, these steps allow KCHA to extend the life of its public housing by 30 to 40 years.
+They also help keep our properties looking attractive, and can extend the property's usefulness by decades.

 Maintaining Critical Public Assets

 To ensure that public housing remains available for years to come, KCHA upgrades many aspects of aging infrastructure.
 These include water, sewer, and electrical systems, as well as retrofits of windows, elevators, and roofs.
 When needed, we also seal exteriors with weather-resistant barriers, replace siding, upgrade community facilities, and repave parking lots.
-Many buildings have already received updated sprinklers and fire safety systems as well.
+Many buildings have updated sprinklers, security, and fire safety systems as well.

 Boosting Energy Efficiency

 Lower energy costs mean savings both for KCHA and the low-income residents we serve.
-To enhance energy efficiency in public housing we have chosen to:
+To enhance energy efficiency in public housing we may:

 - Increase insulation levels